RedPitaya/Documentation/appsFeatures/examples/dig-exm4.rst

 Code - MATLAB®
 **************

 The code is written in MATLAB.
-In the code we use SCPI commands and TCP client communication.
-Copy code from below to MATLAB editor, input value p save project and press run.
+In the code, we use SCPI commands and TCP client communication.
+Copy the code from below into the MATLAB editor, save the project, and hit the "Run" button.
 Change p with slider bar from 0-100.

 .. code-block:: matlab